-Zero-based forecasting uses an external estimate or bottom-up cost build-up to estimate the total cost of a particular activity.
+Category specific forecasting uses an external estimate or bottom-up cost build-up to estimate the total cost of a particular activity.
 These forecast items are added to the base-step-trend.

-For more information about Powerlink's expenditure forecasting methodologies (including capital expenditure), refer to Powerlink's 2023-27 Revenue Proposal Expenditure Forecasting Methodology.
+For more information about Powerlink's expenditure forecasting methodologies, (including capital expenditure), refer to Powerlink's 2027-32 Revenue Proposal Expenditure Forecasting Methodology.